The ‘Needs to Know’

 Difficulty: This is a fairly flat walk using hard paths alongside rivers & canals & then across fields for a short stretch.
 It’s also an excellent bird watching walk &, as well as taking in the river, also involves canal paths & a fantastic aqueduct.

-Parking: Leave the main A508 / A5 roundabout & head towards Stony Straford.
-See picture below.
-Go along London Road & turn right at the roundabout & double back on yourself to park in the cul-de-sac marked with the arrow
+Parking: Leave the main A508 / A5 roundabout & head towards Stony Stratford.
+Park along London Road

 Public toilets: Several in the town & it’s only a short walk